FAQs | Library History

 Q: How do I access databases off-campus?

-A: To access databases off-campus, you first must go to the electronic databases page located at /pages/676.asp and have your Student ID (your 900 #) and six-digit DOB handy.
+A: To access databases off-campus, you first must go to the electronic databases page and have your Student ID (your 900 #) and six-digit DOB handy.
 Once you click on your desired database, you will be prompted to enter in your login information.
-For more instructions on accessing databases off-campus, please visit /docs/library/offcampusdbs.pdf.
+Please visit our guide to accessing databases from off campus for more information.

 Q: How can I access the full-text of journal articles?